How can small businesses become more agile in their accounting?

 Resource constraints are the biggest challenge

-More often than not, small businesses lack the resources required to invest in expensive accounting software, onboard a dedicated accounting staff, or outsource bookkeeping services.
+Often, small businesses lack the resources required to invest in expensive accounting software, onboard a dedicated accounting staff, or outsource bookkeeping services.

 More importantly, owners and employees often wear several hats, not giving enough time to the nitty-gritty, such as record-keeping and financial analysis.

-Absence of the right knowledge and expertise
+Absence of the proper knowledge and expertise

 Manual processes and disconnected systems